team467/team467.github.io/content/programs/frc/about-frc/index.md

 ### Gracious Professionalism

-A key element of competing in FIRST Robotics is the concept of [Gracious Professionalism](https://www.firstinspires.org/node/20891) first coined by one of the founders of FIRST; Dr. Woody Flowers.
+A key element of competing in FIRST Robotics is the concept of [Gracious Professionalism](https://www.firstinspires.org/node/20891) first coined by one of the founders of FIRST; Dr. Woodie Flowers.

 **FRC Team 467: Colonials** embraces Gracious Professionalism and applies it to all aspects of our team and community.